 Spain’s ruling Socialist Party is walking back its promises to Catalans.
 It has delayed, for the second time, a reform of the sedition law under which Catalonia’s separatist leaders were imprisoned.
 And it has poured cold water on hopes that it might allow a Catalan referendum on independence.

 Disappointing Catalans is not without risk.
 The Socialists need the support of Catalonia’s largest separatist party, the Republican Left, for their majority in Congress.
-Longer term, it puts the unity of Spain in jeopardy.
+Longer term, it makes Catalan secession more, not less, likely.

-Catalans already know to expect little from the conservative People’s Party, which opposed Catalan self-government in the first place.
-If moderate Catalan nationalists become disillusioned in Spain’s other major party as well, some will decide their only remaining option is secession.
+Catalans already know to expect little from the conservative People’s Party, which opposed Catalan home rule.
+If moderate Catalan nationalists become disillusioned in Spain’s other major party as well, some may decide their only recourse is to break away.

 Reform of the sedition law under which nine Catalan separatists, including the former vice president of the region, Oriol Junqueras, were imprisoned in 2019 has been pushed to next year.

 This follows an earlier delay.
 When Pedro Sánchez convinced Basque and Catalan parties to return him to power in 2019, his left-wing coalition promised to reform the sedition law by the end of 2020.

 Sánchez did pardon Junqueras and the other separatists, who had been found guilty of sedition against the Spanish state for organizing an unsanctioned independence referendum in 2017.

 But their convictions haven’t been overturned.
 Prosecutors still seek the extradition of five politicians who fled Catalonia when Spain suspended its autonomy.
 Among them is the region’s former president, Carles Puigdemont, who lives in Belgium.